elizabrock/minimal-mistakes/gifts.md

 I (Eliza) am going to be honest here.
 I love gifts.
 Love them.
 However, Keith and I have been living on our own for a while now, and we really just don't need very many things.

-So, if you're in the giving mood, we'd much prefer that you help us build the honeymoon of our dreams through Honeyfund.
+So, if you're in the giving mood, we'd much prefer that you help us with outfitting the house (or the honeymoon!) through our Honeyfund registry.

 Regardless, and this is the important part, your presence is the best gift you can give us.
 This is a very special time in our lives and having our friends and family there to support us means a lot.

 ### Honeyfund

-Honeyfund is a honeymoon registry.
-Through Honeyfund, you can help fund our honeymoon to Baltimore, MD.
+Honeyfund is, essentially, a cash registry.
+Through Honeyfund, you can help us with our goals of fixing up our new house or contribute to our honeymoon fund.

-Since we're in the process of buying a house (closing Aug.
+Since we're in the midst of buying a house (closing Aug.
 15), this is the best present you can get us!

 <div style="width:200px;margin:0 auto;"><a href="http://www.honeyfund.com/wedding/brockmarcum" style="text-align:left;background:url('http://www.honeyfund.com/share/honeyfund3.png') no-repeat;display:block;width:200px;height:100px;text-indent:-9999em;">Visit our honeyfund at Honeyfund.com, the free honeymoon registry</a></div>